G4NSJ – WSPR Weak Signal Propagation Reporter WSJT-X

 Weak Signal Propagation Reporter.

-Remember, the USB dial frequency is 1.5 KHz lower than the transmitted frequency (the centre frequency).
+Remember, the USB dial frequency on your radio is 1.5 KHz lower than the transmitted frequency (the centre frequency).
 You need to take the centre frequency you want to decode and subtract 1.5 KHz to calculate the Dial Frequency for USB.

 Formula: